How To Carve A Turkey

 It will come as no surprise that chefs have a few tricks up their sleeves to make the entire process easier and mess-free.

-In this blog, I'm going to share with you my tried-and-true method for carving a turkey like a pro!
+I'm going to share my tried-and-true method for carving a turkey like a pro!

 - Easy enough to keep turkey carving simple and quick.